kundudeb/kundudeb.github.io/index.md

 In June 2020, I earned my Ph.D in mathematics at the University of Toronto.
 My supervisor was [Prof. Kumar Murty](http://murty.math.toronto.edu/) and my co-advisor was [Prof R. Sujatha](https://www.math.ubc.ca/~sujatha/).
 In Fall 2020, I will be at CRM Montreal attending the [Thematic Program on Cohomology in Arithmetic](http://www.crm.umontreal.ca/2020/Nombres2020/index_e.php).
 Starting January 2021, I will be a [PIMS Postdoctoral Fellow](https://www.pims.math.ca/scientific/postdoctoral/postdoctoral-fellows#pdf-2020) at [UBC, Vancouver](https://www.math.ubc.ca/Research/NumberTheory/index.shtml?overview).

-I organize the weekly [GANITA seminars](http://www.fields.utoronto.ca/activities/20-21/ganita-seminar).
-If you are a number theorist ~~wandering in the Toronto region~~, eager to interact with others of your kind online, come listen to us.
-Or better yet, give a talk!

 My curriculum vitae can be found here: [CV](cv.pdf).

 ## Research